tol-training/tol-training.github.io/docs/session-leaders.md

 ## Background

 ### Why are we doing this?
-The [Earth Biogenome Project](https://earthbiogenome.org){:target="_blank"} aims to sequence ~2M species worldwide in the next decade.
+The [Earth Biogenome Project](https://earthbiogenome.org){: target="_blank"} aims to sequence ~2M species worldwide in the next decade.
 The bioinformatics tools and approaches for generating (and then analysing) high quality reference genomes are rapidly evolving and improving.
 We want a growing community of genomics researchers who will use the best practices in the field.

 ### Why us?
-The [Biodiversity Genomics online conference](https://events.venue-av.com/e/BG23_registration){:target="_blank"} has been fully free, open, and worldwide for three years now from 2020 to 2022.
-[BG22](https://drive.google.com/file/d/1ScfLz-idIV-Wx_JzzoWdd1hWFywlyim0/view){:target="_blank"} was attended by over 2000 people worldwide,
+The [Biodiversity Genomics online conference](https://events.venue-av.com/e/BG23_registration){: target="_blank"} has been fully free, open, and worldwide for three years now from 2020 to 2022.
+[BG22](https://drive.google.com/file/d/1ScfLz-idIV-Wx_JzzoWdd1hWFywlyim0/view){: target="_blank"} was attended by over 2000 people worldwide,

 **Biodiversity Genomics Academy 2023** is a new, free online training event in conjunction with BG23, hosted by the Wellcome Sanger Institute in collaboration with other EBP partners like the Darwin Tree of Life, Vertebrate Genomes Project, European Reference Genome Atlas, etc.